activist-org/i18n-check/README.md

 The following details the potential contents of this file:

 > [!NOTE]
 > When `global.active` is set to `true`, all checks are enabled by default.
-You can then explicitly disable specific checks by setting their `active` value to `false`.
+You can then disable specific checks by setting their `active` value to `false`.
 This allows for more concise configuration files.
-For example:
+Example:
 >
 > ```yaml
 > checks: